-Computer Science Professor: Nancy Ide; Associate Professor: Thomas Ellman; Assistant Professors: Luke Hunsberger, Marc Smith, Jennifer Walter; Visiting Associate Professor: Louis Voerman.
-Requirements for Concentration: Computer Science 101, 102, 203, 224, 240, 241, 245, 331, 334, plus any two other graded 300-level Computer Science courses, and Mathematics 221 and 263.
+Prerequisites: Freshman Writing Seminar and one 200 level course.
+One 2-hour period Computer Science Professor: Nancy Ide^a; Associate Professors: Thomas Ellman, Jennifer Walter; Assistant Professors: Luke Hunsberger, Marc Smith^{ab} Requirements for Concentration: Computer Science 101, 102, 145, 203, 224, 240, 241, 245, 331, 334, plus any two other graded 300-level Computer Science courses, and Mathematics 221.
 No course numbered 200 or higher may be elected NRO and counted toward the requirements for concentration.
-Recommendations: Prospective majors are strongly advised to complete Computer Science 101 and 102 by the end of the freshman year.
-Students who intend to pursue graduate studies in computer science are strongly urged to take Computer Science 342.
-Advanced Placement: Students eligible for Advanced Placement may be able to bypass Computer Science 101.
+Recommendations: Prospective majors are strongly advised to complete Computer Science 101, 102, and 145 by the end of the freshman year.
+Students who intend to pursue graduate studies in computer science are strongly urged to take Computer Science 342 Advanced Placement: Students eligible for Advanced Placement may be able to bypass Computer Science 101.
 Please consult with the department.
 Independent Research: The computer science department strongly encourages students to engage in independent research with faculty, and offers ungraded courses Computer Science 298 and 399 for this purpose.
 The department also offers Computer Science 300-301, a graded research experience for senior majors.
 Computer Science 300-301 may not be substituted for 300-level elective courses satisfying the requirements for the major.
 Satisfactory completion of Computer Science 300-301 is required for departmental honors.
-Non-Majors: Students majoring in the sciences are advised to complete Computer Science 101 and 102, or to complete a correlate sequence in Computer Science.
+Non-Majors: Students majoring in the sciences are advised to complete Computer Science 101, 102, and 145, or to complete a correlate sequence in Computer Science.
 Correlate Sequence in Computer Science: Students majoring in other programs may complement their study by electing a correlate sequence in Computer Science.
 Selection of the appropriate option should be made in consultation with the Computer Science faculty to ensure exposure to the areas of Computer Science most useful to the field of concentration.
-Requirements for the Correlate: Computer Science 101, 102 and 203; any two of 224, 240, 241 and 245 (at least one of which must be either 240 or 241), plus any 300-level Computer Science course.
+Requirements for the Correlate: Computer Science 101, 102 and 145; 240 or 241, plus at least one additional 200-level Computer Science course and one 300-level Computer Science course.
+Students are advised to consult with the department to determine the courses most appropriate to their interests.
 No course numbered 200 or higher may be elected NRO and counted toward the requirements for the correlate.
-Suggested correlate sequences include the following, in addition to Computer Science 101, 102 and 203: - Architecture: 224, 241 and (324 or 325). - Software Systems: 224, 241, and (334 or 335). - Programming Languages: 224, 240, and 331. - Artificial Intelligence: 240, 245 and 365. - Graphics: 241, (224, 240 or 245) and 378. - Theory: 240, 241 and 342.

 I. Introductory 101a or b.
-Computer Science I: Problem-Solving and Abstraction (1 Introduces the design and implementation of algorithms to solve computational problems, using an object-oriented programming language.
+Computer Science I: Problem-Solving and Abstraction (1) Introduces the design and implementation of algorithms to solve computational problems, using an object-oriented programming language.
 Topics include procedural abstraction, expression evaluation, flow of control constructs and recursion; data abstraction, classes, inheritance and interfaces; elementary data structures (e.g., arrays, strings, vectors, lists, stacks, queues); input/output and event-driven programming.
 The course emphasizes principles of program design and data organization.
 A weekly laboratory period provides guided hands-on experience.
 The department.
 Open to all classes.